Lares Trek Information 2023

 What should you take on the Lares Trek?

-The tour services that lead to Lares Trekking include basic equipment such as tents, food and a pack horse.
+Tour operators that do trekking to Lares include basic equipment such as tents, food and a pack horse.

 In addition, it is recommended that you bring the following: